Let’s Celebrate Fathers as Builders!

 I have hope in Hamilton!
 I have hope in humanity!
 I have hope in the USA!

 This July 4th I watched patriotic, uplifting musicals from dawn to dusk.
 Hamilton, followed by Sound of Music, followed by Hamilton, followed by Yankee Doodle Dandy, followed by Hamilton yet again.
-Then I read on CNN an opinion piece that Hamilton did not age well.
-In my best Lin Manuel during Cabinet Battle #2 “Are you out of your ### #### mind”.
 Here are five reasons Hamilton is quintessential American, quintessential human, and resonates and resounds.

 1. Hamilton is a work of staggering genius!
 I love anyone who can take a tome like Chernow’s Hamilton and turn it into a work of artistic genius.
 Do not get me wrong.
 I read Chernow’s Hamilton from cover to cover and as a history buff, I loved it.
 But how Lin Manuel could turn that book into 20+ songs ranging from rap (Hamilton, Not Giving Away My Shot, etc.) to ballad (Quiet Uptown, Burn) to Pop Song (Helpless, Schuyler Sisters, Wait for It), to Broadway classic (All King George songs) is beyond me.
 And just so you do not think I am confining to my enthusiasm to this blog.
 I stood up at the beginning of intermission at Hamilton and embarrassed my kids by shouting “This is a work of staggering genius!”.
 This got some head turns but mainly high fives from those around me.
 Lin Manuel is a modern-day Shakespeare!
 So, take that CNN!